heber-augusto/weather-forecast/README.md

  1. Collecting the data;
  2. Preparing the data;
- 3. Feature Engineering;
+ 3. Feature Engineering and analysis;
- 4. Models evalutaion;
+ 4. Model training;
  5. Results.

 At the end of the notebook you can see what was the accuracy from the model on answering the following question: is it going to rain or not tomorrow?